3liz/lizmap-mapbuilder-module/README.md

 ### Manual installation into lizmap 3.3 or 3.4 without Composer

-* Download the zip archive from the [release page into GitHub](https://github.com/3liz/lizmap-mapbuilder-module/releases).
+* Download the zip archive of version 2.0 from the [release page into GitHub](https://github.com/3liz/lizmap-mapbuilder-module/releases).
 * Extract files from the archive and copy directories `mapBuilder` and `mapBuilderAdmin` into `lizmap/lizmap-modules/` of Lizmap.
 * Edit the following files from  `lizmap/var/config/`: